15 Companion Plants to Grow With Tulips This Season

 Daisies bloom later than tulips, which will allow them show off their flowers against the background of green tulip foliage.

-Sunflowers make the list of suitable tulip companions because they wake up later than spring blooming perennials and will hide fading tulip foliage as they grow.
+Shasta daisies make the list of suitable tulip companion plants because they wake up later than spring-blooming perennials and will hide fading tulip foliage as they grow.
 Since tulip leaves can’t be cut down until they have completely died back, seasoned gardeners use cover plants to hide them.

 Shasta’s leathery, dark green foliage fills in naturally around spent tulip greens and eventually gives way to an abundance of cheerful, white flowers with sunny yellow centers.
 Since daisies also take full sun and require good drainage, they are natural bedfellows for tulips.